wying3/cnf-certification-automation-with-dci/README.md

 ...
 ```
 ## E2E Automation Certification Of Operator Bundle Project
-This is a new improvement of E2E certification of operators with DCI, where update and attach the product-listing are now automated.
-Tatiana from DCI team created this blog which have some details of the pre-requisite and settings, please click [end-to-end-certification-of-operators-with-dci](https://blog.distributed-ci.io/preflight-integration-in-dci.html#end-to-end-certification-of-operators-with-dci).

-*Note:* There are some new changes on settings which will provide on next section.
-And a new join blog with DCI team about these new certification improvement of DCI.

-This represents a novel enhancement to the end-to-end (E2E) certification process for operators in conjunction with DCI.
+This represents a new enhancement to the end-to-end (E2E) certification process for operators in conjunction with DCI.
 It involves the automation of updates and the attachment of product listings.
 Tatiana, a member of the DCI team, has authored a blog post that contains specific information about the prerequisites and settings related to this improvement.
 You can access the blog post by following this link: [end-to-end-certification-of-operators-with-dci](https://blog.distributed-ci.io/preflight-integration-in-dci.html#end-to-end-certification-of-operators-with-dci).

-Please take note: The forthcoming section will introduce new changes to the settings, which will be provided in detail.
+**Note:** The forthcoming section will introduce new changes to the settings, which will be provided in detail.
 Additionally, there will be a new collaborative blog post with the DCI team, delving into these recent enhancements to DCI certification.

 ### E2E Certification Settings Of Operator Bundle